eclipse-che/che-operator/olm/README.md

 # 2. Eclipse Che operator

-Eclipse Che application it's a Kubernetes api controller to install Eclipse Che application and manage its lifecycle.
+Eclipse Che application is a Kubernetes API controller to install Eclipse Che application and manage its lifecycle.
 It does such kind of operations for Eclipse Che: installation, update, change configuration, uninstallation, display current status and some useful information like links to Che services.
 Che operator implemented using [operator framework](https://github.com/operator-framework) and golang programming language.
 Eclipse Che configuration defined using a custom resource definition object and stored in the custom Kubernetes resource named CheCluster(Kubernetes api group `org.eclipse.checluster`).
 Che operator extends Kubernetes api to embed Eclipse Che to Kubernetes cluster in a native way.